Manromen/styleguide-cpp/README.md

 <a name="other-cpp-features-boost"></a>
 ### [6.1](#other-cpp-features-boost) Boost

-Use only approved libraries from the Boost library collection.
+Use only allowed libraries from the Boost library collection.

 **Definition:**